(119979) 2002 WC19

-' (provisional designation ') is a twotino, that is, a trans-Neptunian object in a 1:2 orbital resonance with Neptune.
-It was discovered on November 16, 2002 at the Palomar Observatory.
-If its derived diameter is correct it would have a higher density than Pluto, which is unusual as it appears to be much smaller than the expected size at which a Kuiper belt object usually becomes solid.
+' is a twotino, that is, a trans-Neptunian object in a 1:2 orbital resonance with Neptune.
+It was discovered on November 16, 2002, at the Palomar Observatory.
+Its estimated diameter predicts a density comparable to that of Pluto, which would be unusual as it is much smaller than the expected size at which a Kuiper belt object would normally becomes solid.
+However, the error bar for the density is 50%, consistent with the density of water ice to within one sigma.

 Knowing how many twotinos there are may reveal whether Neptune took roughly 1 million or 10 million years to migrate about 7 AU from its birth location.